Atlas-Dev-0/LearningJS/README.md

 Each browser tab has its own separate bucket for running code in (these buckets are called "execution environments" in technical terms) — this means that in most cases the code in each tab is run completely separately, and the code in one tab cannot directly affect the code in another tab — or on another website.
 This is a good security measure — if this were not the case, then pirates could start writing code to steal information from other websites, and other such bad things.

-## **JavaScript running order**
+## JavaScript running order

-When the browser encounters a block of JavaScript, it generally runs it in order, from top to bottom.
-This means that you need to be careful what order you put things in.
-For example, let's return to the block of JavaScript we saw in our first example:
+When the browser encounters a block of JavaScript code, it runs it in an order of top to bottom.
+This means that you need to be careful what order you put your code in.

 ```JAVASCRIPT
 const para = document.querySelector("p");